Country Life has once again delved into its little black book and fully updated this list of the finest architects in Britain.

 A leading proponent of New Classicism, the eminent John Simpson is known for both residential and institutional designs, particularly educational buildings at Eton College and Cambridge and Oxford universities.
-He is also deeply involved in ‘creating beautiful places where people would enjoy living’, which currently include a village on the outskirts of Gloucester.
+He is also involved in ‘creating beautiful places where people would enjoy living’, which currently include a village outside Gloucester.

 020–7405 1285; www.johnsimpsonarchitects.com

 This practice first came to attention with the design of a flint-clad castle at Wormsley Park, Buckinghamshire, for Sir John Paul Getty in 1987.
 Today, Rory Duncan and Chris Lawler run a company known for the sensitive design of substantial buildings in established settings and the integration of new designs and modern services into old country houses.
 The firm’s current projects include the restoration of a Grade I-listed house in Richmond-upon-Thames in London and new residences in Hampshire and Berkshire.